 What is observability?

-While classic logging is an essential tool in debugging issues, it often lacks context and only provides snapshot information of one specific location in your code/application.
+While classic logging is an essential tool in debugging issues, it often lacks context and only provides snapshot information of one specific location in your code or application.
 Here, the observability concept of tracing offers a significantly wider scope and provides an end-to-end solution for tracing calls and service requests throughout your entire application and, most importantly, across application boundaries (for example, requests to other services).

-Metrics provide a unified and standardized definition to numerical data points over a period of time (for example, network throughput, CPU usage, number of active users, and error rates), whereas logs address traditional logging and allow you to handle logging information in an aggregated fashion.
+Metrics provide a unified and standardized definition to numerical data points over a period of time (for example, network throughput, CPU usage, number of active users, and error rates).
+Logs address traditional logging and allow you to handle logging information in an aggregated fashion.

 What is OpenTelemetry?

 Because OpenTelemetry is open source and has been adopted by major players in the field of observability, it also ensures a vendor-agnostic approach and allows you to integrate different and heterogeneous environments, with little to no adjustments necessary.